maiduydung/nhutin-backend/docs/ALGORITHM.md

 ]
 ```
 **Note**: `hydraulic_pump` and `burning_fuel` (hydraulic oil) are now **fixed items** (always included in BOM), not variable items.

+**Container Type Filtering**: The `container` type is automatically filtered out for `mooc_long` and `thung_xe_tai` container types.
+These types only use raw materials (steel, galvanized sheets, aluminum) to build the structure - they never include a pre-built container item.

 ### Step 1: Separate Items by Weight Contribution
 Items are separated into two categories: